 You should, therefore, get an overview of your target audience—whom you are building a solution for.
 Making compromises is an inherent feature in accessibility projects, as is the knowledge that not everyone’s needs will be satisfied.

-Commencing an accessibility project does not have to be an especially daunting task.
+Starting an accessibility project does not have to be an especially daunting task.
 No special equipment is needed.

 However, if visually impaired people are an important user group, you should test specifically toward and together with visually impaired users.
-Bear in mind that the focus often is on blind or colour blind users, but do not forget that users with normal vision can struggle as well—e.g. in regard to bright daylight and contrast on the website or app on a small smartphone screen.
+Bear in mind that the focus often is on blind or colorblind users, but do not forget that users with normal vision can struggle as well—e.g. in regard to bright daylight and contrast on the website or app on a small smartphone screen.

 Digital tools you can use to bolster your accessibility testing and auditing include:

 Even though you might not strictly need an accessibility expert on your project, a hired skilled consultant might be valuable to perform an initial audit or assessment of your digital experiences.
-Also, make sure that at least one person on your team has sufficient knowledge about accessibility in order to guide his fellow co-workers.
+Also, make sure that at least one person on your team has sufficient knowledge about accessibility in order to guide fellow co-workers.